-The Auditor will observe that all exterior walls of the building are built of non-combustible materials (steel, concrete, cinder block, etc.) Polystyrene pre-forms are acceptable for non-combustible classification.
+The Auditor will observe that all exterior walls of the building are built of non-combustible materials (steel, concrete, cinder block, etc.) Polystyrene pre-forms are acceptable for non-combustible classification - OR -the Auditor will observe that all exterior walls of the building are constructed with combustible construction materials and are protected by a 1 hour fire resistance rating constructed in accordance with National Building Code Standards.